Skip to Content

 What Really Shaped Our Language?

-Through tradition, the practice of referring to ships by female pronouns has remained consistent for centuries.
-Despite the recent controversy, it is likely that the tradition will continue for years to come.
+Through tradition, referring to ships by female pronouns has remained consistent for centuries.
+Despite the recent controversy, the tradition will likely continue for years to come.

 Free Insiders Cruise Line Guide